-Join Stephen Ambrose Historical Tours for our inaugural journey through the new Manhattan Project National Historic Park System on our exclusive new Manhattan Project Tour.
+Join Stephen Ambrose Historical Tours for on a journey through the new Manhattan Project National Historic Park System on our exclusive new Manhattan Project Tour.
 Follow the progress of the making of the atomic bomb from its early stages at Oak Ridge, Tennessee, to the B Reactor in Hanford, Washington, to the Los alamos National Laboratory where the bombs were designed and assembled, to the successful testing at the Trinity Site in New Mexico.

 Franklin D. Roosevelt ordered the establishment of the Manhattan Project in 1942 with the primary purpose of creating an atomic bomb.
 The goal was two-fold: develop the atomic bomb for fear the Germans would have it first, and advance American victory in WWII.
 The project would involve the U.S. military and some of the world’s leading scientific minds.
 Their work would usher in the nuclear age and forever change the world.

 The atomic bombs dropped on Hiroshima and Nagasaki hastened Japan’s surrender.
 However, most important was forcing an end to the war in the Pacific before an invasion of the Japanese Home Islands became necessary.
 Military experts urged using the bomb because it would prevent the loss of perhaps hundreds of thousands of U.S. soldiers as well as millions of Japanese.